Members of Country/Region Heritage required: 15 (Includes 2 staff)

 Maximum staff members: 5

-This process is to ensure the Youth Nations Cup Organizing Committee have heritage details on file as well as the tournament participant’s waiver, acceptance of the Canada Soccer Association Codes of Conduct and Ethics, and other participant-specific acknowledgments.
-This database will be maintained by the Youth Nations Cup Organizing Committee.
+This process is to ensure the Youth Nations Cup Organizing Committee has heritage declarations on file as well as the participant’s waiver, acceptance of the Canada Soccer Association Codes of Conduct and Ethics, and other participant-specific acknowledgments.
+This database will be maintained in confidence by the Youth Nations Cup Organizing Committee.

-a) All games are 2 x 40-minute halves with a 10 minute half time
+a) All games are 2 x 30-minute halves with a 10 minute halftime

 b) Any games ties in the knockout stages will go straight to penalty kicks

 If, after both teams have taken five kicks from the penalty mark, both have scored the same number of goals, or have not scored any goals, kicks continue to be taken in the same order until all present and eligible dressed roster players have each taken a penalty kick until one team has scored a goal more than the other from the same number of kicks

 Non-taunting goal celebrations are encouraged and will not result in yellow cards